top of page

 16. Miller Creek, part of the Rabbit River watershed, runs through the whole west side of the campground.
 It eventually empties into the Rabbit River, then the lower Kalamazoo River, and then into Lake Michigan.
 While there are fish and other life in Miller Creek, there are also still traces of PCB (polychlorinated biphenyls) contamination.
 PCB manufacturing was banned in 1979, but PCBs remain for a long time in fish tissue and bottom sediment.

 17. The strange, smooth looking tree trunk to the right of the marker belongs to a Musclewood (also called Blue Beech or American Hornbeam) tree.
-The tree directly in front of the marker with the plated bark is an Ironwood (also called hophornbeam) tree.
+The tree directly in back of the marker with the plated bark is an Ironwood (also called hophornbeam) tree.
 These trees are often confused with each other due to their similar common names, similar leaf shapes, and extremely hard, dense wood.
 The wood from either tree is great to use for handles, bowls, and even oxen yokes.

 18. How many Big-Tooth Aspen (also called poplar) trees can you find here?
 They are the tallest trees that you see in this area and may even be all from the same root system, making them essentially the same tree.
 These trees are often the first to come back in an area that has been cleared or burned.